Chapter 14 Exploring Zion

 *

-“We got so far removed from nature before the Great Suffering,” said Sylvia.
+“We became so far removed from nature before the Great Suffering,” said Sylvia.
 “We disregarded the other creatures of the Earth, and we thought so little of them.
 I am ashamed to think of how arrogant humans were back then.”

 “It’s no surprise to me that animals are so central to life here in Zion,” said Tolu.
-All creatures are loved by the creator, and we are now able to look after them, and work with them, based in Agape Love.”
+“All creatures are loved by the creator, and we are now able to look after them and work with them in a way that reflects agape love.”

 As the friends continued their journey, they came across many wonderful examples of humans and animals living and working together.
 Many of the scenes were surprising and joyous enough to make them laugh out loud in wonder.
-By the end of the afternoon, they had arrived back and were standing outside their rooms.
+By the end of the afternoon, they had arrived back at their lodgings and were standing outside their rooms.

-“Of course, no problem,” said Yvonne, sincerely.
+“Of course, no problem at all,” replied Yvonne, sincerely.